decred/politeia/politeiawww/api/v1/api.md

 Obtain version, route information and signing identity from server.
 This call shall **ALWAYS** be the first contact with the server.
-This is done in order to get the CSRF token for the session and to ensure API compatability.
+This is done in order to get the CSRF token for the session and to ensure API compatibility.

 **Route**: `GET /` and `GET /version`